Vjameli/Vjameli.github.io/_pages/work-ethics.md

 permalink: /work-ethics/
 author_profile: true
 ---
-Ironically, it is not trivial to find uninterrupted time to do math consistently while doing a PhD in applied mathematics.
+Ironically, it is not trivial to find uninterrupted time to do math consistently while doing a PhD in operations research.
 It is easy to spend an entire month coding and writing without having to pick up a pencil even once!

 **I want to become a better mathematician**, so I decided to protect some time each day to do a little math!